screepers/screeps_console/README.md

 `filter list` - this lists each current regex filter and it's index.
 `filter add` - add a regular expression to the filter list.
+`filter contains` - add a filter that looks for log lines that contain the supplied string.
 `filter remove` - remove a regular expression using it's index.